suniverse/website/content/authors/admin/_index.md

 - Visitors
 ---

 I am currently a joint Postdoctoral Fellow at CITA and Perimeter Institute.
-My research areas are theoretical astrophysics and cosmology.
-The topics I am working on include magnetars, force-free electrodynamics and fuzzy dark matter model.
+I am fond of discovering fundamental physical laws from the vast observation of various astrophysical objects.
+My research areas are high energy astrophysics, plasma astrophysics and cosmology.
+My research topics cover a broad range of physical scales: from the smallest fundamental particles like electrons and ultralight axions, to neutron stars, black holes and galaxies, and to the largest scale structure of the universe.